-- First, consider an edge or a flat region - In presence of noise, we can conclude that if one eigenvalue is much larger than the other then it is an edge.
-If they are both small, then it is a flat region. - Now, let's consider an axis-aligned corner:
+- First, consider an edge and a flat region - In presence of noise, we can conclude that if one eigenvalue is much larger than the other then we have an edge.
+If they are both small, then we have a flat region. - Now, let's consider an axis-aligned corner: